t1ww/camt-terminator/README.md

 - Equipped with Shotgun and Knife
 - HP: 50
 - Can use consumables before combat starts
-- Draws 5 cards on the first turn, then 3 cards for subsequent turns.
+- Draws 5 cards on the first turn, then always draw until 5 cards in hand for subsequent turns.

 ---